Easy Star All-Stars: History

-First albums
+2003-2006: Easy Star All-Stars' early releases

 In February 2003, Easy Star All-Stars released a cover album of Pink Floyd's The Dark Side of the Moon entitled Dub Side of the Moon, a complete reggae reinterpretation of the Pink Floyd album.
 Dub Side of the Moon has remained on the Billboard Reggae Charts since its release in 2003.
 It features instructions on how to synchronize the record with The Wizard of Oz, referencing the audiovisual pairing sometimes referred to as Dark Side of the Rainbow.

 Dub Side of the Moon was followed by the 2006 release of Radiodread, a reimagining of Radiohead's album OK Computer.
 At a 2006 Radiohead concert, Thom Yorke praised Toots & The Maytals version of "Let Down" on Radiodread.
 Radiohead guitarist Jonny Greenwood has also praised the cover version, calling it "truly astounding."

+2008-2009

 In March 2008, Easy Star All-Stars released Until that Day, an EP consisting of original material except for "Dubbing Up the Walls", a cover of the Radiohead song "Climbing Up the Walls."
 On 5 April 2011, they released their first original album entitled First Light.
-The only constant member of the band is Michael Goldwasser.

 On January 13, 2009 the Easy Star All-Stars posted a statement on their website that they had completed their next album, a reworking of Sgt.
 Pepper's Lonely Hearts Club Band by The Beatles titled Easy Star's Lonely Hearts Dub Band, which was released on April 14, 2009.
 However it was exclusively released on imeem a day prior.
 Reviews have been favourable.
 Sydney street press Music Feeds rated the album 10/10.
 Easy Star's Lonely Hearts Dub Band cracked the Billboard Top 200 twice, making it the first reggae album to do so in over two years.

 Victor Axelrod aka Ticklah compiled a dub version of a song by the Iowa reggae band Public Property on an upcoming album Work to Do set for release in July 2009.

 Michael Goldwasser compiled a dub version of the song "Turn & Run" by Umphrey's McGee.